 If you have a dog, is he or she vaccinated against leptospirosis?

 The incidence of canine leptospirosis appears to be increasing in North America.
 For example, an outbreak began in Arizona in February, 2016.
-More cases than normal were still being observed in the area in February, 2017.
+More cases than normal are still being observed in the area.

 A Zoonotic Disease